-Common knowledge says that they must fulfil certain conditions to be accepted into this force.
+Common knowledge says that they must fulfill certain conditions to be accepted into this force.
 This is true.
 Recruits must be single, between 19 and 30 years of age and at least 174 cm tall, Catholic and of Swiss citizenship.
-A requirement is also a degree and a completed basic training with the Swiss military.
+A requirement is also a degree and completed basic training with the Swiss military.

 Another common knowledge is that the basic design of the colorful official uniforms, Renaissance style, is of Michelangelo.
 The latter is, however, not true.
 According to the official Vatican website, the designer is Jules Repond, one of the previous Papal Swiss Guard commanders (early XX century).
 He is sometimes told to be inspired by the picture of men carrying the litter of Pope Julius II on one of Raphael’s fresco on a wall in the Vatican complex.
 As is located in the Musei Vaticani area, I tried to find it on the photos I did inside.
 Indeed, the men carrying the litter wear robes with white collars and sleeves that are slight of a comparable design.
 But only slightly.
 However, the colors are not a match.
 As it is stated on the Vatican website, there are similarities because this is the Renaissance like the design.